-We have applied to list the ADSs on the New York Stock Exchange under the symbol "FENG."
+Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "FENG."
 The ADSs or Class A ordinary shares will not be listed on any other exchange or traded on any other automated quotation system.